Blood Circus (film)

-Blood Circus (also known as Blood Circus Wrestling) is a 1985 independent American science fiction-horror film about intergalactic professional wrestling.
+Blood Circus (also known as Blood Circus Wrestling) is a 1985 independent American science fiction-horror film in which aliens take part in professional wrestling matches on Earth.
 It was produced by Baltimore-native Santo Victor Rigatuso, also called Robert "Bob" Harris, who promoted it through infomercials for his mail-order "Santo Gold" jewelry business.
 Though it had a brief regional release funded by Rigatuso, the film never received distribution.

-Plot
+Premise

-Aliens from the planet Zoran are sent to Earth to fight against professional wrestlers from the United States and the Soviet Union, but prove to actually be man-eaters who devour their opponents upon defeating them.
+Aliens from the planet Zoran are sent to Earth to fight against professional wrestlers from the United States and the Soviet Union, but prove to actually to devour their opponents upon defeating them.